trriger/annotationTest/README.md

 # annotationTest
-This is a annotation and AOP test
+This is a annotation and AOP test.
 It can open by idea